dougcass/lrthw_exercises/intro/Readme.md

 Practice makes perfect or at least competent for now.
 Practicing involves repetition that is essential to learning new skills.
 Persistence is not giving up and fighting through frustration and obstacles that we will undoubtedly encounter.
-We cannot give up,  we must be
+We cannot give up,  we must be persistent.